New Year, New Customers: How to be closer with your target customers this 2021

 No need to send them a hard-sell content.
 A simple message like asking the readers how they are doing would let your subscribers know that your brand’s relationship with customers goes beyond sales.

-A survey showed that 62.26% of consumers feel happy and excited to reply to a personalized message.
+A survey from Dynamic Yield showed that 62.26% of consumers feel happy and excited to reply to a personalized message.
 It just shows that you have to care for them on a personal level.
 All you have to do is not take advantage of the current situations but keep a genuine approach in knowing that they are still safe and well.

 Staying connected with your clients consistently, even if they don’t give you a response, is still a simple method to get referrals.
 Whether it be in various mediums—emails, phone, and SMS—your audiences can still stay updated on what is happening to your business.

 2020 was a financially difficult year for small businesses.
 Now, you can take the opportunity this year to share tips and insights on how industries can still rise despite the ongoing situation right now.

 For example, Salesforce gave updates on how they used their products to help others in the crisis.
 One of their approaches is establishing Salesforce care solutions.
 That solution helps keep employees safe and form trust between customers and businesses.
 It also helps improve responsiveness for healthcare and the community.

 Another example you can also do is make a knowledge hub on your website so that your customers have access to insights for 2021.
 You can also create an exclusive social media page for that type of resource too.
 In those resources, you can make pages showing the possible tools to help your customers do purchasing activities remotely.

 Yes, you might get some new leads and sales from your webinar.
 But do you know what is more important than those transactions?
 Deepening the bond between your customers and your brand.